ovh/docs/pages/bare_metal_cloud/dedicated_servers/services_backup_storage/guide.en-us.md

 ---
-title: Using backup storage on a dedicated server
+title: How to use the backup storage on a dedicated server
 excerpt: 'Find out how to enable and access your additional storage space'
-updated: 2023-07-28
+updated: 2024-07-09
 ---

 ## Objective